Detective: Brothers recounted how Jussie Smollet staged hoax

 “We’re confident in his legal team, and we look forward to people hearing the actual facts of this case,” Jojo Smollett said.

-Special prosecutor Dan Webb told jurors Monday that Smollett recruited the brothers to help him carry out a fake attack because he believed the television studio didn’t take the hate mail seriously.
-Smollett then reported the alleged attack to Chicago police.
-He said he was attacked by supporters of then-President Donald Trump, inflaming political divisions nationwide.
+Special prosecutor Dan Webb told jurors Monday that Smollett told police he was attacked by Trump supporters, inflaming political divisions nationwide.

 “When he reported the fake hate crime, that was a real crime,” Webb said.

-Webb said the letter included a drawing of a stick figure hanging from a tree and “MAGA,” a reference to Trump’s Make America Great Again campaign slogan.
-Webb said police have not determined who wrote that letter.
+Webb said Smollett thought the TV studio didn’t take hate mail he received seriously.
+Police haven’t determined who wrote the letter, which included a drawing of a stick figure hanging from a tree and “MAGA,” a reference to Trump’s Make America Great Again campaign slogan.
+Webb said Smollett told the brothers to shout racial and homophobic slurs and “MAGA” during the staged attack.

-However, Uche countered that Smollett turned down extra security when the studio offered it.
+Uche countered that Smollett turned down extra security when the studio offered it, and he told jurors there was not a “shred“ of physical and forensic evidence linking Smollett to the crime prosecutors allege.

-Webb said Smollett then “devised this fake crime,” holding a “dress rehearsal” with the brothers, including telling them to shout racial and homophobic slurs and “MAGA.”
-Smollett also told the brothers to buy ski masks, red hats and “a rope to make it look like a hate crime,” Webb told jurors.
-The brothers used a $100 bill that Smollett gave them to buy the supplies, Webb said.

-He said Smollett wanted the hoax attack to be captured on surveillance video, but that the camera he thought would record it was pointed in the wrong direction.
-He also said the original plan called for the men to throw gasoline on Smollett but that they opted for bleach because it would be safer.

-Uche also said evidence “will show a tremendous rush to judgment by various police officials,” and he said prosecutors’ claim about paying for a fake attack by check doesn’t make sense.

-“They want you to believe Jussie was stupid enough to pay for a hoax with a check but was smart enough to pay (for supplies) with a $100 bill,” he said.

-As for Uche’s suggestion that another attacker may have been involved, buried in nearly 500 pages of Chicago Police Department reports is a statement from an area resident who says she saw a white man with “reddish brown hair” who appeared to be waiting for someone that night.
+Uche also suggested that a third attacker was involved.
+Buried in nearly 500 pages of Chicago Police Department reports is a statement from an area resident who says she saw a white man with “reddish brown hair” who appeared to be waiting for someone that night.
 She told a detective that when the man turned away from her, she “could see hanging out from underneath his jacket what appeared to be a rope.”

 Her comments could back up Smollett’s contention that his attackers draped a makeshift noose around his neck.
 Further, if she testifies that the man was white, it would support Smollett’s statements — widely ridiculed because the brothers are Black — that he saw pale or white skin around the eyes of one of his masked attackers.